-THANK YOU TO OUR FAITH TRAVELERS and to everyone who donated baby items on Sunday, December 23 for the Faith Travelers´ Baby Shower for Jesus.
-We were able to donate approximately a dozen bags filled with diapers, wipes, baby food, formula, outfits, and socks to young families through the Westminster Food Pantry.
-May we continue to be a blessing to our neighbors in 2013.
+THANK YOU TO OUR FAITH TRAVELERS who donated baby items on Sunday, December 8th for the Birthday Party for Jesus (Grades K-4) and Baby Shower for Jesus (Grades 5-6).
+We were able to donate a large quantity of diapers, wipes, baby food, formula, outfits, bibs, and socks to young families through the Westminster Food Pantry.
+May we continue to find ways to be a blessing to our neighbors in 2014.

 COLLEGE STUDENTS, did your address change this semester?
 If yes, please contact the church office at 616.451.2879 or firstname.lastname@example.org with your new address.

 VOLUNTEERING AT THE HOPE CENTER (La Nueva Esperanza) Our high school youth group is meeting early on Sunday January 19 to prepare and deliver dinner to the Hope Center at La Nueva Esperanza.
 If you´re a high school student, you´re invited to join us!
 Please meet in the kitchen at 4:30 pm to help out.
 We hope to return by 7:00 pm.

 JAZZ VESPERS, featuring the Grand Rapids Jazz Orchestra, on Saturday, January 18 at 6:00 pm weaves scripture, a pastoral message and prayer into a celebration of faith, hope, and the love of God.
 Please join us!